 The rarely photographed Gwinear Road East Signal Box with No. 6808 Beenham Grange passing with an Up broccoli special [7].
 7th April 1960.
 Photograph: P. Q. Treloar.

 Gwinear Road Up Platform, c.
 1960.
-Confirmation of the rendered end wall of the station building ‘gents’.
+Confirmation of the rendered end wall of the station building and the door to the ‘gents’.

 Gwinear Road 1960.
 Copyright Graham Hoare.
 [5]